LAST UPDATED: November 5, 2019

 License plate helmet locks are installed behind a license plate holder and are designed to be invisible to the casual observer.
 This is important if you want a permanent lock but don't want to ruin your bike's aesthetics.
 They're made of strong metal and are tough for thieves to access, particularly compared to cheap motorcycle helmet locks.
 License plate locks are also simple to install.

 A handlebar helmet lock is highly visible on your bike.
 Its purpose is obvious, and this type of lock is designed with style in mind because it's prominently displayed on your machine.
 The metal on a motorcycle handlebar helmet lock is typically painted or polished.
 It is usually a universal fit.

-Master Lock, headquartered in Oak Creek, Wisconsin, was founded in 1921.
+Master Lock, headquartered in Oak Creek, Wis., was founded in 1921.
 The company targets its products towards a wide variety of users, including individuals and commercial and industrial parties.
 Master Lock is the largest padlock manufacturer in the world.
 One top product is the Motorcycle Helmet Lock by Master Lock.

 Biker's Choice, based in Fort Worth, Texas, started out as NEMPCO (New England Motor Parts Company) in the early 1970s before changing its name in 1998.
 The company manufactures parts, apparel, and accessories for American motorcycles and is run by "dedicated, lifelong bikers."
 One popular product is the Biker's Choice Helmet Lock.

-Kuryakyn, based in Somerset, Wisconsin, has been producing aftermarket parts and accessories for the motorcycle industry for nearly 30 years.
+Kuryakyn, based in Somerset, Wis., has been producing aftermarket parts and accessories for the motorcycle industry for nearly 30 years.
 In addition to helmet locks, it manufactures peg and foot controls, storage covers, and performance parts.
 One of its top locks is the Kuryakyn Motorcycle Accessory: License Plate Helmet Security Lock.

 Motorcycle Helmet Lock Pricing